mitalic004/Inkspire/README.md

 <a id="user-stories"></a>
 ### User Stories
-- As a user I can view the landing page so that access the website. `MustDo`
+- As a user I can view the landing page so that access the website. `Must Have`
-- As a user I can register an account and login to the site so that view posts. `MustDo`
+- As a user I can register an account and login to the site so that view posts. `Must Have`
-- As a user I can view a list of posts so that I can select which post I want to view. `MustDo`
+- As a user I can view a list of posts so that I can select which post I want to view. `Must Have`
-- As a user I can click on a post so that I can view the whole post. `MustDo`
+- As a user I can click on a post so that I can view the whole post. `Must Have`
-- As a user I can view comments on an individual post so that I can read opinions on the post. `MustDo`
+- As a user I can view comments on an individual post so that I can read opinions on the post. `Must Have`
-- As a user I can leave comments on a post so that I can share my opinion about the post. `MustDo`
+- As a user I can leave comments on a post so that I can share my opinion about the post. `Must Have`
-- As a user I can edit or delete my comments so that change my comments. `MustDo`
+- As a user I can edit or delete my comments so that change my comments. `Must Have`
-- As an admin I can create, read, update and delete posts so that I can manage the content on the website. `MustDo`
+- As an admin I can create, read, update and delete posts so that I can manage the content on the website. `Must Have`
-- As an admin I can create draft posts so that I can finish writing the content later. `ShouldDo`
+- As an admin I can create draft posts so that I can finish writing the content later. `Must Have`
-- As an admin I can delete any comments so that I can moderate the website. `ShouldDo`
+- As an admin I can delete any comments so that I can moderate the website. `Should Have`
-- As a user I can submit content so that it will be displayed on the website. `CouldDo`
+- As a user I can submit content so that it will be displayed on the website. `Could Have`

+- As a user I can like posts so that I can view them later. `Won't Have`
+- As a user I can view an account page so that I can see my account details. `Won't Have`
+- As a user I can search for post titles so that I can find specific posts. `Won't Have`
+- As a user I can click the author name so that I can see other posts by the same author. `Won't Have`
+- As a user I can add new cover images so that I can personalise posts I submit. `Won't Have`

 <hr>